zxing-js/library/readme.md

 Text Encoding and Decoding
 ==========================

-The state of encoding and encoding text in javascript/browser is somehow messy at the moment.
+To decode a barcode, the library needs at some point to decode from bits to text.
+Also, to generate a barcode it needs to encode text to bits.
+Unfortunately, the state of encoding and encoding text in javascript/browser is somehow messy at the moment.

 To have full support for all encodings in [CharacterSetECI](https://github.com/aleris/zxing-typescript/blob/master/src/core/common/CharacterSetECI.ts) *except Cp437* use [text-encoding](https://github.com/inexorabletash/text-encoding) library.
-The library is used implicitly for node, but is an optional dependency for browser because is rather large (> 600k).
+The library is used implicitly for node (and tests), but is an optional dependency for browser because is rather large (> 600k).
 You will need to include it yourself if you want/need to use it.

 By default, in browser, [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder)/[TextEncoder](https://developer.mozilla.org/ro/docs/Web/API/TextEncoder) web api are used if available (take care as these are labeled as experimental as of this writing).
-Alos be aware that TextEncoder encodes only to UTF-8 as per spec.
-If these are not available the library falls back to a minimal implementation that only encodes and decodes to/from UTF-8.
+Also, be aware that TextEncoder encodes only to UTF-8 as per spec.
+If these are not available the library falls back to a minimal implementation that only encodes and decodes to/from UTF-8 (see [`StringEncoding`](https://github.com/aleris/zxing-typescript/blob/master/src/core/util/StringEncoding.ts)).

 Porting Information
 ===================

 See [TypeScript Port Info](typescriptport.md) for information regarging poring approach and reasoning behind some of the approaches taken.

 Status and Roadmap
 ==================